-Excellent Good Poor -Proposal reflects a good comprehension of the purpose of the RFP and services requested -Proposal reflects an incomplete comprehension of the purpose of the RFP -Proposal reflects a lack of understanding of the purpose of the RFP and services -Proposal includes an effective approach and and services requested requested plan to achieve the goals of the RFPProgram structure is robust and designed to -Proposal includes a somewhat effective approach and plan to achieve the goals of -Approach and plan to achieve the goals of the RFP are vague or not sufficient to ensure successful outcomes the RFP, but could be better achieve the goals of the RFP -Program structure is well described & -Program structure is not clear or not sufficient for successful outcomes sufficient
+Excellent Good Poor -Proposal reflects a good comprehension of the -Proposal reflects an incomplete -Proposal reflects a lack of understanding purpose of the RFP and services requested comprehension of the purpose of the RFP of the purpose of the RFP and services -Proposal includes an effective approach and and services requested requested plan to achieve the goals of the RFP -Proposal includes a somewhat effective -Approach and plan to achieve the goals Program structure is robust and designed to approach and plan to achieve the goals of of the RFP are vague or not sufficient to ensure successful outcomes the RFP, but could be better achieve the goals of the RFP -Program structure is well described & -Program structure is not clear or not sufficient for successful outcomes sufficient

-Circle One: Comments: 1) Does the proposal demonstrate understanding the needs of the Excellent target population and does the plan address those needs?
+Cirolo Ons: Comments (A) D Circle One: Comments: 1) Does the proposal demonstrate understanding the needs of the Excellent target population and does the plan address those needs?
 Is data Good included to support this model?
 Poor 2) Do the method and policies describe an effective process that will Excellent support participant success and retention?
 Good Poor 3) How engaged are employers in the design and implementation of Excellent the program.
 There must be at least one MOU with an employer.
 Good Poor 5) Is the Work-Based Leaning thorough and does it align with the Excellent PrepareRI WBL definitions?
-Good , Poor 6) Are the staff qualifications, skills and experience working with target Excellent population youth appropriate for the proposed program?
+Good Poor 6) Are the staff qualifications, skills and experience working with target Excellent population youth appropriate for the proposed program?
 Good Poor 7) Cultural Competency Will staff and participants alike be trained to: Become aware of their individual world view?
 Excellent Develop positive attitudes toward cultural differences?
 Good Gain Knowledge of different practices and world views?
 Poor Develop skills for positive interaction across culture?
-9) Are the policies glient flow genuine accomplishing accompant tools Excellent 8) Are the policies, client flow, service accessibility, assessment tools, ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, desired outcomes, case management and strategies for teaching Good appropriate to develop successful workplace behaviors and soft skills?
+8) Are the policies, client flow, service accessibility, assessment tools, Excellent desired outcomes, case management and strategies for teaching Good appropriate to develop successful workplace behaviors and soft skills?
 Poor 9) Do the above-described program plans provide Trauma-Responsive Services for youth throughout?